Burning Issues: The Global State of Tobacco Harm Reduction 2020

 Harry Shapiro - Knowledge•Action•Change

-A brief summary of our second GSTHR report which documents the development of tobacco harm reduction and use, availability and regulatory responses to safer nicotine products around the world.
+Burning Issues: The Global State of Tobacco Harm Reduction 2020 is the second in our biennial GSTHR series which documents the development of tobacco harm reduction and the use, availability and regulatory responses to safer nicotine products around the world.
+Burning Issues picks up the story after our first GSTHR report, No Fire, No Smoke, published in 2018.

 No Fire, No Smoke: The Global State of Tobacco Harm Reduction 2018